 Obtaining a visa is a multi-step process…

-- Find an American petitioning company who will file the visa and “sponsor” you
+- Find an American petitioning company that will file the visa and “sponsor” you

 - Obtain and pay for a consult letter from an American union approving your visit (this can be your venue)

-- Complete and pay the filing fee for a i-129 form along with supportive evidence
+- Complete and pay the filing fee for an i-129 form along with supportive evidence

 - Wait for several months for a reply